Soares/ack.vim/README.md

 - CtrlP Quickfix mode integrated.
 Quickfix mode bindings were removed, CtrlP & various other plugins do quickfix navigation better and more consistently.
 - Sets your grepprg to ack globally.
-You can always change it back temporarily, but we now assume that you actually want your grepprg to be ack.
+You can always change it back. temporarily, but we now assume that you actually want your `grepprg` to be ack.
 - Do not automatically jump the cursor to the first result.
-(You can get the old behavior back with :Ack!.)
+(You can get the old behavior back with `:Ack!`.)
 - `:AckFromSearch` removed.
 The conversion of vim to perl regexes was incomplete.
   Besides, you can already `:Ack <C-R>/` to ack from search and it's actually less keystrokes than the old command.